paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java.md

 The resulting application image will be identical to that built in the Building with Maven example.

 ## About the JVM

 The Java Buildpack uses the [BellSoft Liberica][liberica] implementations of the JRE and JDK.
 JVM installation is handled by the [BellSoft Liberica Buildpack][bp/bellsoft-liberica].
 The JDK will be installed in the build container but only the JRE will be contributed to the application image.

-See the [homepage][[bp/bellsoft-liberica]] for the Bellsoft Liberica Buildpackfor a full set of configuration options.
+See the [homepage][bp/bellsoft-liberica] for the Bellsoft Liberica Buildpack for a full set of configuration options.

 ### The JVM Version

 The Bellsoft Liberica Buildpack provides support for the latest patch release of all version lines supported at the time of buildpack release.
 The exact set of JDK/JRE versions support by a given buildpack version can be found in the Java Buildpack [release notes][bp/java/releases].

 #### Inspecting the JVM Version

 The exact JRE version that was contributed to a given image can be read from the Bill-of-Materials.

 **Example** Inspecting the JRE Version